stevengogogo/GensJulia/utilities.md

 - 🏚️ [julia-icc-travis](https://github.com/sunoru/julia-icc-travis) : Build Julia using icc on the Travis CI.
 - 🏚️ [LLVM.jl](https://github.com/jakebolewski/LLVM.jl) : A Julia package for LLVM.
 - 🏚️ [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl) : The ParallelAccelerator package, part of the High Performance Scripting project at Intel Labs.

-### Preprocessor

-- [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl) : Make your packages work faster with more extensive precompilation - Spy on the JIT-compiler and learn which functions & types it's compiling.